 UTM parameters are a great way to figure out where your traffic is coming from and how users from specific sources of traffic behave on your site.
 So, is there a systematic way to append them to your URLs?

 We’ll look at the one inside the Google Analytics help center (looks like the screenshot below) for setting up your URLs.

-Here are the 5 form fields that you need to complete:
+Here are the five form fields that you need to complete:

 - Campaign Source: The platform (or vendor) where the traffic originates, like Facebook or your email newsletter.

 - Campaign Medium: You can use this to identify the medium like Cost Per Click (CPC), social media, affiliate, or QR code.

 - Campaign Term: You’ll use this mainly for tracking your keywords during a paid Google Ads campaign.
 You can also use it in your display ad campaigns to identify aspects of your audience.